myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-22T03:33:03.023Z
 >
 > Oh I didn’t know that, did they have an OSS project? 👀

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T03:16:25.943Z
->
-> I recently researched a company called Palantir Technologies and found the CEO, Alex Karp, to be very unique and interesting more so than the company's products (of course their AI-applied solutions are great)

-www.palantir.com/newsroom/let...

----
 <!-- MY-BSKY_TIMELINE:END -->